Why Optimise Website Speed?

 INP (Interaction to Next Paint):

-We assisted Sazka in identifying JavaScript performance issues caused by code in Google Tag Manager, negatively affecting the INP metric.
+Graph of improved JS long tasks for Sazka.cz thanks to PageSpeed.ONE collaboration We assisted Sazka in identifying JavaScript performance issues caused by code in Google Tag Manager, negatively impacting the INP metric.

 CLS (Cumulative Layout Shift):

-During our collaboration with Pet Hardware, our Michal Matuška identified and eliminated unwanted layout shifts during rendering.
+Illustration of improved Core Web Vitals metrics in Google Search Console after collaboration with PageSpeed.ONE During our collaboration with Pet Hardware, our expert Michal Matuška identified and resolved issues with unwanted layout shifts during rendering.

 Google Ads and Mobile Speed Score

-If you invest in Google-operated advertising, you're likely familiar with the Mobile Speed Score, which Google uses to evaluate your campaign's target pages.
+If you invest in Google-run advertising, you're likely familiar with Mobile Speed Score, which Google uses to rate your campaign's landing pages.

-Speed score affects the price and position of your ads, so it's certainly worth focusing on it.
+Speed score impacts the cost and position of your ads, so it's worth focusing on it a little.

-During one phase of our collaboration with our largest client, Livesport.cz, which offers fast sports results service, their excellent team managed to significantly improve the First Contentful Paint (FCP) with our advice: Development of the FCP metric on Livesport.cz among users till February 2020.
+During one phase of our collaboration with our largest client, Livesport.cz, which offers fast sports results service, our advice helped their excellent team significantly improve the first contentful paint (FCP) over six months: FCP metric development for Livesport.cz FCP metric development for Livesport.cz users up to February 2020.

-The subsequent improvement in Speed Score in Google Ads was more than gratifying:
+The subsequent improvement in Speed Score in Google Ads was more than satisfying:

 August 2018January 2019